sirbully/sirbully/README.md

 ### 👋 Mabuhay!
 Kamusta kayo?

-I'm a volunteer at Women Who Code Manila and a part-time teacher for Japanese students trying to learn English and IT at the same time.

 I'm a Javascript Developer and Vue is my favorite framework.

+I'm a volunteer at Women Who Code Manila as a tech lead for Vue.

+I'm a part-time teacher for Japanese students trying to learn English and IT at the same time.

 Primarily into web development but I recently started developing on AWS and GCP and aiming to get certified.